 - In the U.S., thyroid cancer incidence has more than tripled in the past three decades.
-Much of this rise appears to be the result of the improved imaging techniques that can detect disease that might not otherwise have been found in the past.
+Much of this rise appears to be the result of improved imaging techniques that can detect disease that might not otherwise have been found in the past.

 - Women are about three times as likely as men to develop thyroid cancer.

-- Many patients, especially in the early stages of thyroid cancer, do not experience symptoms.
+Many patients, especially in the early stages of thyroid cancer, do not experience symptoms.
 However, as the cancer develops, symptoms can include the following: